replikativ/datahike/doc/distributed.md

 Datahike supports two types of distributed access, *distribution of data* or *distribution of computation*.
-Distribution of data means that each Datahike `runtime` can access data sources in the `distributed index space` (DIS), while distribution of computation means that clients send requests to be evaluated to be processed by a server on a remote runtime.
+Distribution of data means that each Datahike `runtime` can access `store`s in the `distributed index space` (DIS), while distribution of computation means that `client`s send requests to be evaluated to be processed by a `server` on a remote runtime.

 ![Network topology](assets/network_topology.svg)